This lemon and blueberry cake has four mouthwatering elements:

 Put a large star tip like an 8B into a piping bag.
 Fill the bag about 3/4 full with the blueberry buttercream.
 I love the little flecks of berry in this!
 The reason for straining the puree to keep the skins out is that the skins will clog the piping tip.

-To assemble your cake, pipe a dot of blueberry buttercream on the middle of a plate or cake board.
+To assemble your lemon and blueberry cake, pipe a dot of blueberry buttercream on the middle of a plate or cake board.
 Press your first lemon cake layer into that.
 This will hold it in place.
 Note: a turntable is useful but not essential for this recipe!

 Pipe rosettes all around the outer edge of the cake, squeezing the piping bag to let the buttercream bulge out.
 Then pull up and away to make a peak on each rosette.
 Let the rosettes touch each other to form a wall around the edge of the cake and then spoon lemon curd into the middle.